Fine Garden Design

 A garden doesn't end when the install does.
 It's a living environment.
 It grows, it shifts, it responds to weather, and it will change its mind about things you thought were settled.
 Middle Tennessee weather will humble you and hang your plan out to dry.
 A tree that established beautifully in its first year might face a winter that tests it in its third.
 The soil changes.
 The light changes as trees mature.
 What the neighboring property does with their land changes what yours needs to do in response.

-This is the part of the work most designers don't offer because most designers think of a garden as a project with a completion date.
+Most designers think of a garden as a project with a completion date.
 I think of it as a relationship with a piece of land.
-The garden gets smarter every year.
-So does my understanding of what it needs.
-That ongoing conversation is where some of my best work happens.

-No two properties ask for the same thing.
-A project might be one focused area on a fifty-acre estate, or a complete design for a half-acre lot, or a multi-year phased plan for a property with real terrain to account for.
+A project might be one focused area on a fifty-acre estate, a complete design for a half-acre lot, or a multi-year phased plan for a property with future builds to account for.
 Some gardens take a season to design.
 Some take a year.
-The scope fits the land and the life being lived on it.
-That gets determined when I see your property, not before.

-Every project starts with a conversation.
 You tell me about your property and what you're hoping for.
 I tell you honestly whether my approach is the right fit.
+If it is, we move forward.
+If it isn't, I'll tell you that too.

 Want to know exactly what happens from the first phone call to a finished design?
-Here's the full walkthrough.